Beanie (seamed cap): History

+Beanie-style hats have been traced back to 15th-century Britain and may have coincided with the introduction of knitting in the 15th century.
+However, early beanies more likely would have been weaved using a loom, as this was a more common method.

-A larger variant of the skullcap, the beanie was working apparel associated with blue collar laborers, including welders, mechanics, and other tradesmen who needed to keep their hair back, but for whom a brim would be an unnecessary obstruction.
+A larger variant of the skullcap, the beanie was working apparel associated with blue-collar laborers, including welders, mechanics, and other tradesmen who needed to keep their hair back, but for whom a brim would be an unnecessary obstruction.
 Beanies do sometimes have a very small brim, less than an inch deep, around the brow front.
 The baseball cap evolved from this kind of beanie, with the addition of a visor to block the sun.

 By the mid-1940s, beanies fell out of general popularity as a hat, in favor of cotton visored caps like the baseball cap.
 However, in the 1950s and possibly beyond, they were worn by college freshmen and various fraternity initiates as a form of mild hazing.
-For example, Lehigh University required freshmen to wear beanies, or "dinks", and other colleges including Franklin & Marshall, Gettysburg, Rutgers, Westminster College and others may have had similar practices.
+For example, Lehigh University required freshmen to wear beanies, or "dinks", and other colleges including Franklin & Marshall, Gettysburg, Rutgers, Westminster College, and others may have had similar practices.
 Benedictine College, in Atchison, Kansas, still carries this tradition for the first week of a freshman's classes, and is said to be the only college in the US to maintain this tradition.
 Georgia Tech continues to provide freshmen with RAT caps, though their mandatory wear ceased in the 1960s.
 Wilson College continues this tradition today as a part of its Odd/Even class year "rivalry".

 At Cornell University, freshman beanies (known as "dinks") were worn into the early 1960s.
 Dinks were not officially required, but their wearing was enforced by student peer pressure.
 An annual ritual was the burning of the caps in a boisterous bonfire.